-This is a book that I would have wanted to write based on my experiences of walking around the Indian cities and Delhi in particular as that there is no end to the amount of history that city holds in its layers and the sheer vastness and diversity that lives within it’s seemingly limitless limits.
-Having said that Swapna Liddle has been conducting these historical walks for INTACH for many years now and is one of the historians who focus specifically on the city.
+Delhi 14 Historic Walks is a book that I would have wanted to write.
+Based on my experiences of walking around the Indian cities and Delhi, in particular.
+Is that there is no end to the amount of history that city holds in its layers and the sheer vastness and diversity that lives within its seemingly limitless limits.
+Having said that Swapna Liddle has been conducting these historical walks for INTACH for many years now.
+And is one of the historians who focus specifically on the city.

 Each walk covers an area, sometimes walkable, sometimes a bit more than that.
 An overall map tells you the orientation of the walk.
-A fact sheet lets you know the ticket information, timings and nearest metro station.
+A fact sheet lets you know the ticket information, timings, and nearest metro station.
 There are black and white photographs accompanying the text that begins by telling you the brief history of the area and the people who ruled from this place.
-The walk takes you through a path and asks you to look left and right, take note of special things and look at places that hold some story or some peculiarity.
-It tells you about architecture, about the buildings that are there and those that were there but no longer exist, the story behind names and the various periods that co-exist in the same premises.
+The walk takes you through a path and asks you to look left and right.
+Take note of special things and look at places that hold some story or some peculiarity.
+It tells you about architecture, about the buildings that are there and those that were there but no longer exist.
+The story behind names and the various periods that co-exist in the same premises.

 Delhi 14 Historic Walks by Swapna Liddle is a field book that you can take along with you when you go for a walk and refer it as you walk.
-For world heritage sites, I strongly recommend ASI guides as they explain everything about these monuments very well, for other walks this is a good book.
+For world heritage sites, I strongly recommend ASI guides as they explain everything about these monuments very well.
+For other walks, this is a good book.

 How you find this book depends on how much you enjoy the walks in the city.

 You may buy this book – Delhi 14 Historic Walks by Swapna Liddle at Amazon.